For best experience please turn on javascript and use a modern browser!

 • How much will the student accommodation cost?

-For estimates of the cost, please see the links below.
+For estimates of the costs, please see the links below.
 The exact amount will depend on whether or not you are allocated a single unit or shared unit, if you will receive rent benefit (huurtoeslag) or not, and your eventual service costs (electricity, water).

 Living in Amsterdam